wp-plugins/imega-teleport/readme.txt

 == Changelog ==

 = 1.4 =
-Fix bug depencies table posts.post_title and post_context not null.
+Fix bug to dependen fields of table posts.post_title and post_context not null.
 Added IMEGATELEPORT_IGNORE_ACCESS is a PHP constant.
-The script don't access to mysql.
+The script doesn't control access to mysql.﻿

 = 1.3 =
 Fix bug 50%.